rubocode/vision-lk/background/mindsets/essentials/questions/nature-and-the-universe.md

 ### Consistency

-It would be rather diffcult if nature behaved erratically - or inconsistently.
+It would be rather diffcult if nature behaved erratically &mdash; or inconsistently.
 When something is inexplicable, we still assume consistency &mdash; only that we don't know the exact nature of the consistency.
 If nature worked arbitrarily then the concept of learning is out completely.
 We would be improvising continuously.

 ### Nature